Myanmar: 2015 general elections

 General elections were held on 8 November 2015.
 These were the first openly contested elections held in Myanmar since the 1990 general election (which was annulled).
 The results gave the NLD an absolute majority of seats in both chambers of the national parliament, enough to ensure that its candidate would become president, while NLD leader Aung San Suu Kyi is constitutionally barred from the presidency.

 The new parliament convened on 1 February 2016, and on 15 March 2016, Htin Kyaw was elected as the first non-military president since the military coup of 1962.
 On 6 April 2016, Aung San Suu Kyi assumed the newly created role of state counsellor, a role akin to a prime minister.

-Analysis of liberalisation period

-Throughout this decade of apparent liberalisation, opinions differed whether a transition to liberal democracy was underway.
-To some it appeared merely that the Burmese military was allowing certain civil liberties while clandestinely institutionalising itself further into Burmese politics and economy.